Johan Cruyff Stadium

 It is a UEFA Category 3 stadium and houses 6,000 supporters.
-As part of the Espai Barça project, it is the replacement for the Mini Estadi, which was in front of Camp Nou and was demolished in 2020, and the land of the Mini Estadi will be used to build the Nou Palau Blaugrana.
+As part of the Espai Barça project, it is the replacement for the Mini Estadi, which was in front of the Camp Nou and was demolished in 2020, and the land of the Mini Estadi will be used to build the Nou Palau Blaugrana.

 History

 Estadi Johan Cruyff broke ground on 14 September 2017 and was completed in Summer 2019.
 It was opened on 27 August 2019 with a friendly match between the under-19 teams of Barcelona and Ajax.
 The match ended up in a 0–2 score where Ajax was the winner.
-On 26 August 2019, a day before the stadium was officially opened to the public, FC Barcelona paid tribute to Cruyff by unveiling his statue at Camp Nou.
+On 26 August 2019, a day before the stadium was officially opened to the public, Barcelona paid tribute to Cruyff by unveiling his statue at the Camp Nou.
+The stadium is currently the temporary home of Barcelona during the renovation of their own stadium, the Camp Nou, beginning on the 2025–26 season.